jacobcantwell/amazon-lightsail-minecraft/README.md

 * Select the three vertical dot menu button
 * Select `Create new instance`
 * Follow the steps above for `Setup a Windows Lightsail instance`

+## TODO List for this Document

+* Check if need to open Windows firewall ports
+* Finish support for Bedrock Minecraft - the steps are similar but different ports are used